Qinmaoo/BXBot/README.md

 ## Current scope

-For now, the bot fully supports MaimaiDX (Prism+) and Chunithm (Verse).
+For now, the bot fully supports MaimaiDX (Prism+), Chunithm (Verse), Sound Voltex.

-Jubeat, SDVX, IIDX, WACCA & Ongeki support to come.
+Jubeat, IIDX, WACCA & Ongeki support to come.

 *note that games with a "recent" score system will probably not have an accurate in-game representation.
 Recents are dumb anyways.